stdekker/open-data-maps/README.md

 ## AI Coded

 This project was developed with significant assistance from AI coding tools.
-While this approach enabled rapid development, it's important to note:
+While this approach enabled rapid development and extensive rewrites of existing tooling, it's important to note:

 - Code quality and reliability may vary
-- Edge cases and error handling might not always be comprehensive
 - Performance may not be optimal
 - Security considerations may need additional review